zkbt/MITTENS/README.md

     load_stellar_properties
     ; runs an SQL query, saves the structure in the MITTEN directory, repopulates star directories

+*[monthly-yearly]* Whenever new measurements enter the database that could affect the stellar parameter estimates, the MITTENS directories will need to have their internal stellar parameter estimates updated.
+To do so, run:

+    load_stellar_properties
+    ; runs an SQL query, saves the structure in the MITTEN directory, repopulates star directories

+*[when you're curious about a star]* To ingest and process new data on a particular star, you can use:

+    update, 'PROXIMA CEN'
+    ; this will run `fits_into_lightcurves` and `lightcurves_into_marples` on "PROXIMA CEN"

+    update, 'mo09125959-8311515'
+    ; this is the same as the above command, but it is generally safer to use the MEarth Object identifier ("mo{2MASS numeric string}" or simply "{2MASS numeric string}").
+The name-matching relies on the top name hit that was scrubbed out of Jonathan's database, so isn't always intuitive (e.g. `update, 'GJ 1214'` works, but `update, 'LHS 281'` is required to grab GJ 1132)

+    update, 'mo09125959-8311515', /remake
+    ; update up through the marples, even if recent data have already been processed

+    update, 'mo09125959-8311515', /origami
+    ; run `fits_into_lightcurves`, `lightcurves_into_marples`, `marples_into_origami`, `origami_into_candidates` on this particular star.
+The phase-folding will take quite a while, but this will go all the way to candidates for the particular star.

+    update, /all
+    ; this will run `update` on all the stars, looping through the list of MEarth Objects

 ### REPORTING BUGS
 There *will* definitely be problems with MITTENS.
 Please copy error messages to zkbt@mit.edu or [post them as issues](https://github.com/zkbt/MITTENS/issues).